M66B/FairEmail/FAQ.md

 Printing is managed by Android for all apps.
 You should be able to select the paper size, etc.
 You might need to update or install a driver app for your printer via the Play Store.

-A message is printed as-is, which means that the sender of the message determine the margins, etc.
+A message is printed as-is, which means that the sender of the message determines the margins, etc.

 <br>